BND Hamburger Icon

 The lender won’t disclose the amortization schedule or full loan terms.

-One of the crucial considerations when trying to secure a loan is knowing whether or not you can pay it back.
+One of the crucial considerations when trying to secure a loan is knowing whether you can pay it back.
 A loan’s terms and amortization schedule will break down how interest accrues, what percentage of your payment goes toward interest and whether there are other fees associated with the loan.

 Niefeld said that a reputable lender should be able to give you this information and thoroughly explain what your loan is going to cost you over time, especially if you’re late with payments or you miss payments.